-Title Straying from the course: Alternative history sources are changing how the young view Thai society Degree of recognition International Media name/outlet Bangkok Post Media type Web Country Thailand Date 2/12/20 Description Learning history from new sources has led to the "political awakening" underlying the youth-led movement's stance against "royalist nationalism", academics say.
+Title Straying from the course: Alternative history sources are changing how the young view Thai society Degree of recognition International Media name/outlet Bangkok Post Media type Web Country/Territory Thailand Date 2/12/20 Description Learning history from new sources has led to the "political awakening" underlying the youth-led movement's stance against "royalist nationalism", academics say.

 Anti-government demonstrations have swept the country for many months, calling for the ouster of Prime Minister Prayut Chan-o-cha, charter amendments, and monarchy reform.

 In recent months, opponents and even some of their own supporters have censured young protesters for their aggression and rudeness.

 Chavalin Svetanant, a linguistics lecturer at Macquarie University in Australia, said their use of language -- characterised by its impolite, satirical, and coded nature -- serves as a subversive weapon to challenge the status quo.